desertfox56/ShareBook/README.md

 # ShareBook
-ShareBook is an online library platform that allows users to share books with one another.
+ShareBook is a Russian-language online library that allows users to rent books, transfer them to friends, and read books directly on the website.

 ## Stack